 Having the host city and dates of Eurovision 2019 finalized, more countries are confirming that they will join the party of nations in the next edition of the Eurovision Song Contest in Israel.

 Next year the number of participating countries in next year’s Eurovision Song contest is expected to be around 40 .
 Having the limit of 46 countries allowed to take part, the number of countries to attend will be pretty much the same with the one in the latest years.

-Countries ruling out a 2019 participation
+Countries that have ruled out a 2019 participation

 Already six countries have clearly ruled out a participation in Israel.
 Countries as Andorra, Luxembourg, Slovakia, Monaco, Bosnia & Herzegovina and Turkey have all confirmed that they will not return to the competition in 2019, alongside with Morocco which has shown no intention of returning after since its debut appearance back in 1980.

 Sadly but Bulgaria joins the countries that will not participate in the forthcoming Eurovision Song Contest in Tel Aviv.
 Depsite submitting the preliminary application of interest , the country’s national broadcaster BNT confirmed withdrawal due to financial reasons.